tek/proteome.nvim/README.md

 pip install proteome
 ```

+Python 3.5.1 is required to run the plugin.
+After installation, regularly
+install the nvim plugin and execute `UpdateRemotePlugins`.

 # General functionality
 The core concept is the management of the current project, its dependencies on
 the local file system and their project types.